-For some inexplicable reason barn swallows have decided they like our hallway versus our barn.
+The barn swallows, in their infinite wisdom, decided they liked our hallway.
 Go figure.
-They like to swoop in and out the cat opening in our back door.
+They would swoop in and out the cat opening in our back door.
 What daring teases.
-The cats like to sit on the stairs and watch this.
-We thought it best to open the door fully and keep it propped open.
-Now they swoop in at head height.
+The cats were fascinated and would sit on the stairs and watch them.
+Closely.
+We thought it best to open the door fully and keep it propped.
+Now they can swoop in at head height.
 A tad safer.

 For something so small they sure can make themselves heard.
 Who needs an alarm clock when you have barn swallows?
 Pre-dawn and apres-dusk bring on quite the chorus.

-This is now the third year they have come to lay their eggs and hatch baby barn swallows, returning to the same nest each time.
+This is now the fourth year they have come to lay their eggs and hatch baby barn swallows, returning to the same nest each time.
 The nest is high up in the back corner of our downstairs hallway.
-They made use of some old exposed wires in our yet to be restored hallway to rest the nest on.
+They made use of some old exposed wires in our yet to be completely restored hallway to rest the nest on.
 I am in the midst of stripping wallpaper there, but their corner will now have to wait until summer.

 The male particularly likes to sit on one of the wires and watch over the coming and goings.
 Must be an enthralling spot.
 The female has been working on the nest in readiness for laying her eggs.
 She is flying to and fro with bits and bobs, badgering or encouraging the male to help.
 Honestly, they really do sound like an old married couple at times.

 For more Animal Antics at Pumpjack & Piddlewick